101 Fun Things to Do in Charlotte

 66. Discover vintage wonders and reclaimed relics at area antique and consignment shops.
 Find consignment goods at Dilworth’s Sweet Repeats and J.T.
 Posh and antiques at South End’s Sleepy Poet Antique Mall and Plaza Midwood’s Classic Attic.

-67. Treat yourself to a day of pampering at the Spa & Wellness Center at The Ritz-Carlton, Charlotte, The Spa at Ballantyne or Spa Botanica inside Embassy Suites Charlotte-Concord Golf Resort & Spa.
+67. Treat yourself to a day of pampering at the Spa & Wellness Center at The Ritz-Carlton, Charlotte, The Spa at Ballantyne or Spa Botanica at Embassy Suites Charlotte-Concord Golf Resort & Spa.

 70. Download the Arts & Science Council’s Public Art Walking Tour to explore the unique public art in the Queen City, including several frescoes painted by North Carolina native Ben Long.